DennisLiu1993/BlackJack/README.md

 # BlackJack
 Using MFC to create a BlackJack game platform

-# What You Can Learn in This Project
+# What Techniques Used in This Project
 1. **double buffer drawing** strategy in MFC to prevent controls or numbers from blinking (see OnPaint ())
 2. usage of **CButtonST** (Image Button with features of **transparent background** and no border)
 3. OpenCV **perspective tranform** to show slanted cards (see WarpPespective ())